Ryan684/encouragemint/kubernetes/amazon/README.md

 <h1>Aws Notes</h1>
 <p>Work in progress - procedure for deploying to AWS and configuring the infrastructure.</p>

-<h3>Creating an IAM Policy</h3>
+<h3>Creating an IAM Policies</h3>
-<p>eks_encouragemint_iam_policy.json applied uploaded to UI.
+<li>aws iam create-policy \
+    --policy-name Encouragement-ALB \
+    --policy-document file://eks_encouragemint_alb_policy.json</li>
+<li>aws iam create-policy \
+    --policy-name Encouragement-EKS \
+    --policy-document file://eks_encouragemint_eks_policy.json</li><br>
 TODO: Look into creating this policy via the CLI.
-Also,
-work on minimising access in policy.
-Not sure this is as low entitlements as it can be yet.</p>
+Also, work on minimising access in policy.
+Not sure this is as low entitlements as it can be yet.

 <h3>Creating an IAM Group</h3>
 <p>Created via console.
 TODO: Look into storing in a json file and creating via the CLI.</p>